bcherrington/git-tutorial/docs/azure-devops-to-github-migration-procedures.md

 * Pull requests & review comments.
 * Azure branch policies (recreate them in GitHub).
 * Pipelines (if any exist, they will need to be recreated in GitHub Actions).
+* Work items/issues (these remain in Azure DevOps and need separate migration planning).

 ---